 Saturn was named after the Roman god of agriculture and harvest.
 While the planet may have gotten its name from its golden color, like a field of wheat, it also had to do with its position in the sky.
 According to mythology, the god Saturn stole the position of king of the gods from his father Uranus.
 The throne was then stolen by Jupiter.

 Mythology of the Planets | Universe Today

-Was historic Saturn known as Sol, Kronos, the original Sun, Helios, Quetzalcoatl, Huracan, Ra etc?
+Was historic and proto-Saturn known as Sol, Kronos, the original Sun, Helios, Quetzalcoatl, Huracan, Ra, one of the sons of Cheonjiwang etc?